World of Warcraft Classic will relive the best event in WoW history on July 28

 The Ahn'Qiraj war effort tasks players with donating crafting materials to prepare for the eventual war with the Qiraji, a race of evil insectoids that are locked away in the zone of Silithus.
 Amassing this stockpile is basically a race between server communities to see who can complete the world event first.

 The second component of the event is strictly for Classic's most hardcore players.
-Raiding guilds will embark on a long and winding quest to build the Scepter of the Shifting Sands, an item that can only be wielded by one player per server.
+Raiding guilds will embark on a long and winding quest to build the Scepter of the Shifting Sands, an incredibly rare item that only a few players per server will be able to wield.
 Interestingly enough, Destiny 2 director Luke Smith was one of those lucky players back when the Gates of Ahn'Qiraj event first took place in 2006.

 Once both of those quests are completed, the wielder of the Scepter can then ring a gong which will open the Gates of Ahn'Qiraj, triggering a 10-hour war that the entire server can participate in while hardcore raiders will slip through the battle to test their mettle in the two new raids.